-Violence against women and girls is everybody’s issue.
+Violence and discrimination against women and girls is everybody’s issue.

 Every girl and every woman has the right to live free from violence, discrimination, intimidation or abuse.